International Horror Guild Award

 The International Horror Guild Award (also known as the IHG Award) was an accolade recognizing excellence in the field of horror/dark fantasy, presented by the International Horror Guild (IHG) from 1995 to 2008.

+History

-The IHG Awards were determined by a jury of notable horror/dark fantasy critics and reviewers, which has included Edward Bryant, Ann VanderMeer, Stefan Dziemianowicz, William Sheehan, Fiona Webster and Hank Wagner.
-Nomination suggestions were accepted from the public.
+The International Horror Guild Award ran for 14 years starting in 1995 and was created to recognize the achievements of creators in the fields of horror and dark fantasy.
+Seen as supplementing other similar honors such as the Bram Stoker and World Fantasy Awards, the IHG Awards were run in their final years by editor Paula Guran.
+Finalists and winners were picked by juries of critics and reviewers, although initial recommendations were accepted from the general public.
+Judges for the awards included Edward Bryant, Ann VanderMeer, Stefan Dziemianowicz, William Sheehan, Fiona Webster and Hank Wagner.
 The annual awards were usually announced during a special presentation at a convention or other event, and IHG Award presentations have been held at the World Fantasy Convention, the World Horror Convention and Dragon*Con.

 Originally in the form of a "winged dog gargoyle" figure on a base, in 2002 the IHG Award was redesigned as a black, tombstone-shaped and free-standing plaque.
 The Living Legend Award had the same design, but in clear acrylic.